digithree/ink-agentic-ai-game-creator/README.md

 2. Ink Script Developer (Development Team)
 3. Software Tester (Test Team)

+> Side bar: [Ink](https://www.inklestudios.com/ink/) is an interactive narrative language and engine developed by [Inkle Studios](https://www.inklestudios.com).
+Check out their Time Game of the Year 2014 winning game [80 days](https://www.inklestudios.com/80days/).

-The narrative writer always runs just once, and then the dev and tester run in a loop until the results satisfy the criteria minimum criteria of the game (which is very forgiving, but necessarily limited in scope or the bar is too high): no syntax error or lint warnings, longest choice path at least 5 deep, at least 500 words total and at least 15 'knots' (what Ink calls the story branch points).
+The narrative writer (1) always runs just once, and then the dev (2) and tester (3) run in a loop until the results satisfy the criteria minimum criteria of the game (which is very forgiving, but necessarily limited in scope or the bar is too high): no syntax error or lint warnings, longest choice path at least 5 deep, at least 500 words total and at least 15 'knots' (what Ink calls the story branch points).

 Note that Agno seems to do file read and write better when an agent is on a team, so the dev and tester are wrapped in another agent to set it to a team.
 Teams are generally intended for more than one assigned agent, which can work, but for closed purpose tasks like the on I have created here we need more predictability.